History of professional baseball in Milwaukee: 1994–1998: Taking it National

-Coincidentally, the Houston Astros, who were also in the NL Central at the time of the Brewers' league switch, would join the American League in 2013.
-That gave the two leagues the same number of teams (15), but necessitated expanded interleague play because of the odd number of teams that were present in each league.

 1999–2003: Building Miller Park

-As early as 1993, Brewers owner Bud Selig had talked of a new ballpark for the Brewers to replace Milwaukee County Stadium, which had become heavily outdated and antiquated and didn't even have luxury suites.
+As early as 1993, Brewers owner Bud Selig had talked of a new ballpark for the Brewers to replace Milwaukee County Stadium, which had become heavily outdated and antiquated and did not have luxury suites.

 By 1996, the club was set to build a new ballpark near the site of County Stadium, which would have a retractable roof to counter the unpredictable Wisconsin weather in the spring and autumn.
 It also helped to bring more fans and their families from all around Wisconsin to come to games with a practical guarantee of no rain-outs, bring in more potential revenue for the club.